 - Damages: Damages are the economic and non-economic losses or harms that you have suffered as a result of the defendant’s negligence.
 Damages are often proven through the testimony of doctors, physical therapists, as well as friends and family members who testify as before/after witnesses to your condition.

 Every personal injury case is unique and the specific facts and details of each case may determine different outcomes.
 Aside from negligence, there may be other elements related to your personal injury claims that should be considered and proven.
 In our next article, we will review information related to recoverable damages when you suffer personal injury.
-If you have questions with regard to injury you sustained while traveling on, boarding, or debarking from a cruise ship, be sure to contact the law office of Michael Flanagan today at 305-638-4143.
+If you have questions with regard to injury you sustained while traveling on, boarding, or debarking from a cruise ship, be sure to contact Flanagan & Bodenheimer Personal Injury & Wrongful Death today at (305) 638-4143.